How To Tip In Croatia: A Guide To Tipping In Croatia

 Croatia Travel Blog_How To Tip In Croatia

-When visiting any country in the world where tipping is much more common than anywhere else, it can be a drama when it comes to bill time; it’s awkward, to say the least!
+When visiting any country in the world where tipping is much more common than anywhere else, it can be a drama when it comes to asking for the bill; it can be uncomfortable, to say the least!

-The best rule of thumb to use here is that if you feel you experienced outstanding service and staff who were friendly and attentive, then, by all means, go ahead and leave a few extra euros.
+The standard rule of thumb to use here is that if you feel you experienced outstanding service and staff who were friendly gave you attentive service, then, by all means, go ahead and leave a few extra euros – NOT KUNA; we no longer use kn and now use the euro.

-It’s worth remembering that servers in restaurants and cafes don’t earn so much, and although they do not expect you to leave a tip, every little does help.
+It’s worth remembering that servers at your local konoba, restaurants, and cafes are on low incomes.
+Although they do not expect you to leave a tip, every little does help.

 So, you want to show your appreciation, but how much of a tip do you leave?

 Again, it’s not carved in stone, which takes the pressure off a little.
-Tip whatever you feel is appropriate because the amount of tip you leave reflects how much you appreciate the service.
+Tip whatever you feel is appropriate because the amount of tip you leave reflects how much you appreciate the service provided by Croatians.

-On the other hand, if service is sub-par or not to your liking, you’re not obliged to tip anything – I know I certainly don’t!
+On the other hand, if service is sub-par or not to your liking, you’re not obliged to tip anything – I know I certainly don’t usually tip in that case!

 If you want a more general guideline regarding what to tip, check out this rough guide to help you through this murky and sometimes awkward subject.